A GAO report inspired by a Reveal investigation says about one-quarter of contractors it reviewed were cited for serious health or safety violations.

 Since 2008, major private shipbuilders have earned more than $100 billion in federal contracts despite having been cited for serious safety lapses that have endangered, injured and killed workers.

-On this hour of Reveal, we explore shipyard safety and whether one of the newest warships in the Navy’s fleet is living up to expectations.
-We’ll also
+We explore shipyard safety and whether one of the newest warships in the Navy’s fleet is living up to expectations.

 We’re collecting your responses and tips to this question: Does the Trump administration stand to have an effect on your workplace safety?